Sunday, August 31, 2025

 No.

-Cowboy and I are the only ones in the bedroom, and it's neat—it's just, you know, in boxes—and yes, I do too wear them.
+Cowboy and I are the only ones in the bedroom, and it’s neat.

-No, Badger, I am not ready to get rid of some.
+No, Badger.
+I’m not ready to get rid of any.

 Bah.